 “Stress is life, and the brain and body must constantly adapt in order to respond to various stimuli.” – Hans Seyle

-All telehealth sessions and scheduling will use my secure Simple Practice Portal
+All types of appointments and scheduling will use my secure Simple Practice Portal

 New clients, please call me: 843-564-3930 to arrange the first appointment.
 Paperwork including informed consent, privacy, and treatment related surveys will be sent to you via email and using a secure portal.